pilotmoon/popclipweb/site/dev/index.md

 ::: tip Getting help

 If you have any questions about the specification or need help with developing an extension, I encourage you to post to the [PopClip Forum](https://forum.popclip.app).
+I frequently check the forum and will be happy to help you there.

 :::